What are Fibromyalgia Tender Points?

 The number one long-term treatment for pain for people who have Fibromyalgia is exercise.
 This seems like an oxymoron because who wants to exercise when they’re in pain?
 The key for Fibro sufferers is to start slow.
 I recommend just starting with stretching, which can help alleviate some immediate pain.
 Then see if you can follow this with low impact exercises such as walking, yoga, swimming, or elliptical-type exercise.
 Don’t push too hard and don’t give up.

 I personally swim and use the Elliptical machine.
-On days when I’m experiencing a flare, or when I’m really exhausted, I listen to my body and rest.
-Some days I might only spend 10 minutes exercising and others I can go longer.
-It’s also helpful to split my workouts into segments throughout the day.
-If I can do some physical activity for 5 minutes at a time and do it 4 or 5 times throughout the day, then that still counts as a good 20-30 minutes.
+On days when you are flaring or really exhausted, listen to your body and rest.
+Some days you might only spend 10 minutes exercising and other days try to go longer.
+It’s also helpful to split workouts into segments throughout the day.
+If you can do some physical activity for 5 minutes at a time and do it 4 or 5 times throughout the day, then that still counts as a good 20-30 minutes.

 What I have found to be true though is that exercise does help.
 It gives me more energy when I do it consistently and makes me feel better overall.
 Daily stretching also helps tremendously.